GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 ### Working with Serialization

-As with most modern JavaScript apps, the majority of transferred data is in a JSON-like format.
-Additionally, a great deal of that data is transmitted after sending or receiving `Promise`-like objects, including requests and results.
-Therefore, it's useful for our app to have a core "transaction object" that cam be used throughout our app.
+As with most modern JavaScript apps, most transferred data is in a JSON-like format.
+Additionally, a great deal of that data is transmitted after sending or receiving `Promises`, including requests and results.
+Therefore, it's useful for our app to have a core "transaction object" that can be used throughout our app.
 This object indicates when a request is created, what data the request holds, what response was provided, any errors that were generated, and so forth.

 Take a look at the `dgraph-query-manager/src/classes/Serialization.ts` [file](https://github.com/GabeStah/dgraph-twitter-clone/blob/master/packages/dgraph-query-manager/src/classes/Serialization.ts).